 A parent or guardian who requests to visit one or more classes must contact the building principal at least 24 hours in advance to determine a mutually agreeable time and condition for visiting.
 Visitations will be limited to one (1) classroom period of time per course/subject once each academic year.
-The request will be made in writing and must specify the purpose of the visit.
-Building principals will share with parents the district's administrative procedure on classroom visitations and request a signature of receipt.
+The Building principals will share with parents the district's administrative procedure on classroom visitations and request a signature of receipt.
 A district employee may accompany the parent during the visit and parents will be asked to maintain confidentiality of students, other than their own children.

-1. Parent/guardian visits will be scheduled at the district's convenience and be on a typical school day (i.e., no field trips, assemblies, two-hour delays, or classrooms where substitute teacher is covering the class).
-Observations will not be scheduled during student testing, the day immediately preceding or following a vacation or holiday or during the opening two weeks of the school term.

-2. The principal reserves the right to cancel or reschedule a classroom visitation in the event of unforeseen circumstances or emergencies.
+- 1. Parent/guardian visits will be scheduled at the district's convenience and be on a typical school day (i.e., no field trips, assemblies, two-hour delays, or classrooms where substitute teacher is covering the class).
+Observations will not be scheduled during student testing, the day immediately preceding or following a vacation or holiday or during the opening two weeks of the school term. - 2.
+The principal reserves the right to cancel or reschedule a classroom visitation in the event of unforeseen circumstances or emergencies.